SamHulme1/Art-By-Jamie/README.md

 As a gallery we can find information about who Jamie is, view their art style find where they are located, view their social media accounts and contact them.
 We can do this by:

 - Reading the small about information on the landing page
-- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images.
+- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images
 - Reading the larger about information on the About Art By Jamie Page
 - Finding their contact details in the footer at the bottom of every page
 - Visiting the contact me page and sending them a direct email message by navigating to the contact page on the navbar or clicking on the links in the callout container or in the footer
 - Clicking on the links in the footer to view their external social media accounts
-- View the map located at the bottom of the contact page.
+- Viewing the map located at the bottom of the contact page
 ---
 ### User 3
  Business-As a business, we can find out as much information as possible about the artist and their artwork.
 Make contact with them to see if they would be interested in working with us.
 Find out where they are located.
 View their social media accounts so that we can follow and connect with them.
 We can do this by:

 - Reading the small about information on the landing page
-- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images.
+- Viewing their artwork in the gallery, seeing the different mediums they use in the clearly identifiable different sections and see the information about the artwork by clicking on the images
 - Reading the larger about information on the About Art By Jamie Page
 - Finding their contact details in the footer at the bottom of every page -Visiting the contact me page and sending them a direct email message by navigating to the contact page on the navbar or clicking on the links in the callout container or in the footer
 - Clicking on the links in the footer to view their external social media accounts
-- View the map located at the bottom of the contact page.
+- Viewing the map located at the bottom of the contact page

 ---
 ### User4- Artist(Jamie)
 As an artist, I can see all of my best work in one place on the site allowing me to showcase what I am about and show my best artwork to employers, artists and galleries.
 I can do this by:

-- Looking at all the information displayed about myself on the about, home and gallery pages.
+- Looking at all the information displayed about myself on the about, home and gallery pages
 - Having all the relevant information that I wanted to be displayed on the site in a clean and informative way

 ---